tiagoantao/data-science-teaching/docs/intro.rst

   Have a good Internet connection.
 You will download ~50GB of data.

   We will be using Python 3.
 Legacy versions are not supported.
+Part of the code will require at least 3.5.

-  All the text assumes that you used one of the options below.
+  All the text assumes that you used one of the options below to access the material.
+While you can just read as specified above, this material is intended for you to hack and tweak.

+  Finally this is *not* introductory material.

 The easiest way to install the notebooks is via Docker.